Key factors that impact the cost of your Ann Arbor to New Haven movetoggle

 State income tax 4.25% 3.0%

-• The cost of living for a single person in New Haven is 6.3% higher than in Ann Arbor.
+• Be sure to budget for higher bills in New Haven, since the cost of living for a single person in New Haven is 6.3% higher than in Ann Arbor.
+This includes routine expenses like utilities, groceries, clothing, and transportation.

 • The unemployment rate in New Haven is 177.14% higher than in Ann Arbor.

-• State income taxes in New Haven are 29.41% lower than in Ann Arbor.
+• One perk of moving to New Haven is paying less in state income taxes, which are 29.41% lower than in Ann Arbor.

 To put this in perspective, you would need around $3,190.26 in New Haven to maintain the same standard of life that you can have with $3,000.00 in Ann Arbor.